stoxy-js/stoxy/docs/docs/index.md

   - header: Extensive tooling
     text: Stoxy ships with framework agnostic components to use with the state management system to achieve optimal results with your Web Application.
   - header: Extendability
-    text: Built with small and atomic functions, allowing you to extend the functionality with predicates and delegates.
+    text: Built with small and powerful functions, allowing you to extend the functionality with predicates and delegates.
   - header: Offline-ready
     text: Stoxy can utilize the IndexedDB for storage, allowing you to create offline-first experiences without the hassle.
 ---